-In case of problems you should be aware that most (if not all) of the releases which are mentioned in this guide are UNSUPPORTED, and getting help may be a bit tricky since most of us have already upgraded to a more recent version of Ubuntu.
-You could always try to run the upgrade path first in a virtual machine (vmware/virtualbox/qemu or others).
-All the upgrades of this guide were performed and tested in virtual machines (except for 6.10 to 7.10 which were executed on a Compaq/HP laptop NC6000).
-You can make a backup of your disks/partitions using Clonezilla.
+In case of problems you should be aware that most (if not all) of the releases which are mentioned in this guide are unsupported, and getting help may be a bit tricky since most of us have already upgraded to a more recent version of Ubuntu.
+As always, take backups of your disks/partitions before upgrading.

 It is not certain that every release of Ubuntu runs on the hardware in question.
 Regardless if you are upgrading or doing a new install, it is always a good start to try the new release in a live boot.
 A live Ubuntu runs from a CD or a USB stick, and it does not change the installation on the hard drive.

-Please make sure you have the following sources.list, change CODENAME to your release, e.g. breezy.
+To begin the upgrade, make sure you have a sources.list like the following, with CODENAME being your release, e.g. quantal.

 ## EOL upgrade sources.list # Required deb http://old-releases.ubuntu.com/ubuntu/ CODENAME main restricted universe multiverse deb http://old-releases.ubuntu.com/ubuntu/ CODENAME-updates main restricted universe multiverse deb http://old-releases.ubuntu.com/ubuntu/ CODENAME-security main restricted universe multiverse # Optional #deb http://old-releases.ubuntu.com/ubuntu/ CODENAME-backports main restricted universe multiverse

-You can make use of -backports if you want, or -proposed.
-For more information about repositories https://help.ubuntu.com/community/Repositories/Ubuntu
+You can use -backports and or -proposed if you want.
+For more information about repositories see this page.